 I told myself dad beating up on my mother every other week had no bearing on me and my female relationships.
 My stepdad was a sex pervert who liked boys, that should’ve had nothing to do with me, he might have been an altar boy at one time.

-I got sent to Japan for two years in 1960, a young lady working in our squadron coffee shop and I knew at first glance, THIS IS IT, we grew to be so close, it was as if our souls became one.
+I got sent to Japan for two years in 1960, there was a young lady working in our squadron coffee shop and We knew at first glance, THIS IS IT, we grew to be so close, it was as if our souls became one.
 In 1962 we said goodbye to each other at the train station in Tokyo.
-Half of me flew home the next day, the other half never made it back to the USA.
+Half of me flew home the next day, and the other half never made it back to the USA.
 We exchanged letters for a long time.

-We dated awhile, parked out in the desert and talked while listening to the Martians, desert sounds etc. We did lots of dancing, some drinking, then decided to get married, sort of a take care of each other in old age deal, that’s now where were at.
+Rose Marie and I dated, parked out in the desert, and talked while listening to the Martians, desert sounds, etc. We did lots of dancing, some drinking, then decided to get married, sort of a take care of each other in old age deal, that’s now where we’re at.
 She had four daughters and a grandson when we got married.
 After 44 years I have lost track of how many grandchildren and great-grandchildren there are.